getsentry/sentry-sdk-benchmark/README.md

 We provide a [collection of prepackaged web apps](platform/) implemented in different programming languages and using different frameworks.

 For each original app in a "baseline" directory, there is a slightly modified app in a corresponding "instrumented" directory which is a copy of the original app with minimal changes to add Sentry instrumentation (error and performance monitoring).
+The "baseline" apps are implementations from [TechEmpower Framework Benchmarks](https://github.com/TechEmpower/FrameworkBenchmarks).

 The benchmark runner (`sentry-sdk-benchmark` tool) takes one or more apps as input and creates, serially, Docker Compose projects to test and gather data to compare baseline and instrumented apps.
 The output is presented as an HTML report.